Why ecotourism is so important for all of us!

 You can do this by eating in restaurants and not having carryout, not using plastic straws, reuse plastic water bottles a few times and refill them.
 Many smaller hotels will have a water station for filling up water bottles.

 Instead look for local made products that are made and sold directly by the artisans.
-This may be hard but they can usually be found in smaller shops and in more remote smaller towns.
-Where ever possible we recommend these types of stores.
+This may be hard, but they can usually be found in smaller shops and in more remote smaller towns.
+Wherever possible we recommend these types of stores.
 We mention interesting stores for you to check out where you can find locally made products.
 You can find some of these stores in our shopping guide.

 • In your hotel you can reduce your impact on the environment by using less energy.